 Qualified students are invited and must attend an informational meeting scheduled by the Program Director for Surgical Technology.

 At the time of formal admission to the program, each applicant is required to pay a $100 fee to secure a place in the program.
-This fee is refunded only if the student is still active in the program in late October of Fall Term I. Required core courses can be taken only after acceptance into the Surgical Technologist program through the Health Careers Division.
+This fee is refunded only if the student is still active in the program in late October of Fall Term I. Required core courses can be taken only after acceptance into the Surgical Technologist program through the School of Health and Human Services.

 Students in the Surgical Technologist program must meet the same physical and mental health requirements as a surgical technologist.
 A representative Surgical Technologist job profile listing these requirements, as well as environmental conditions of this occupation, is available through the Health Careers Office.
 Students requiring accommodation should directly contact HFC's Assisted Learning Services.